-By counting the steps you know the position of the motor-shaft without the need of extra sensors.
+If you count the steps, you’ll know the position of the motor-shaft without needing extra sensors.
 Another advantage of a stepper motor is its ability to hold position.
 In other words, the shaft can stand still.
-Even in this situation the motor can deliver torque, so it can be used as a handbrake (controller boards and motor might get hot though).
-So stepper motors have a large torque at low speeds.
-Even at 0 RPM.
-And they are useful in applications where you want to keep track of the position of the motor-shaft.
+Even in this situation the motor can deliver torque, so it can be used as a handbrake (the controller boards and motor might get hot though).
+So stepper motors have a large torque at low speeds, even at 0 RPM.
+And they are useful in applications where you want to keep track of the position of the motor shaft.

-The rotor (the part that rotates) consists of a magnet with many poles. (check the video via the external link) The stator (the standing part, that doesn’t rotate) contains coils to develop a magnetic field that helps the rotor to rotate in the desired direction.
+The rotor (the part that rotates) consists of a magnet with many poles.
+You can check the video via the external link.
+The stator (the standing part, that doesn’t rotate) contains coils to develop a magnetic field that helps the rotor to rotate in the desired direction.
 By actuating the motor coils one after the other the shaft moves step by step, in either direction.

 Unipolar vs Bipolar:

 Unipolar: 6 leads, needs only 4 transistors (1 per wire, minus 2 common wires) to drive the motor.

 Bipolar: 4 leads, driver is an H-bridge to change polarity of each winding.